 - even if it doesn’t seem to be working at first

-- even when your symptoms improve (to help keep your condition under control).
+- even when your symptoms start to improve, as this will help keep your condition under control

 - mouth ulcers